MayankVikash/mayankvikash.in/posts/The-developer-who-stole-300K-from-the-e-commerce-site-Zulily/index.md

 ## Conclusion

-I have read a lot of stories in which employees steal from their own and this story is one of the best among them.
+I have read a lot of stories in which employees steal from their own company and this story is one of the best among them.
 Castro did wrong by stealing the company's profits and people's money.
 I am amazed at how he did all these things from writing codes to transferring payments to his accounts to charging double shipment fees when he found that the company has noticed suspicious activity.

 I hope the police will be able to recover most of the loss and it may return to the people whose hard-earned money was stolen.

 - Written by Mayank Vikash
 - Published on 7th January 2023 at 23:15 IST
-- Last updated Jan 7, 2023, at 23:22 IST
+- Last updated Jan 8, 2023, at 16:56 IST